Flying Car Stocks That Are Cleared For Takeoff

 - Hyundai – Launched a partnership with Uber to develop flying taxis.

-- Kitty Hawk – Kitty Hawk actually has a really cool prototype that rides like a flying jetski.
+- Kitty Hawk – Kitty Hawk has a cool prototype that rides like a flying jetski.
 Its product looks like something a stormtrooper might ride in Star Wars.
 The reason that it’s listed as an honorable mention is because it’s a startup (and not publicly traded).
 However, it has entered a partnership with Boeing.
-You could technically invest in Kitty Hawk by buying Boeing stock.
+You could indirectly invest in Kitty Hawk by buying Boeing stock.

 Flying Car Stocks: The Future of Transportation